 We're sure we're missing critical tips.
 Let us know by tweeting to @SlackAPI!

 There's no explicit sandbox or developer environment available to work against.
-Instead, you'll need to use a team you've created or are a member of.
+Instead, you'll need to use a workspace you've created or are a member of.

-It's best to keep your integration or app's ownership contained within the team that is responsible for it.
+It's best to keep your integration or app's ownership contained within the workspace that is responsible for it.